Beedlebub/DIY-Arduino-PLC-Trainer/README.md

 🎯 Target platform: Arduino Uno

 Overview:
 This project simulates a basic industrial motor controller using an Arduino Uno.
+It can be programmed in C++, but better yet, use OpenPLC!!

 It uses:
 - Physical buttons